mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 ## Component identifier

+If you've used [Material UI](/material-ui/customization/theme-components/), you are probably familiar with this technique.
 To theme a specific component, specify the component identifier (`Joy{ComponentImportName}`) inside the `components` node.

 - Use `defaultProps` to change the default props of the component.